-1 4.1-27-12.
-Records to be kept by operator of auction market - Contents - Examination 2 - Report.
-3 1.
-The operator of each livestock auction market shall keep on file an accurate record of 4 the following: 5 The date on which each consignment of animals was received and sold; a.
-6 b.
-The name and address of the buyer and seller of the consigned animals; 7 The number and species of the animals received and sold; and C. 8 d.
-The marks and brands on each such animal.
-9 2.
-The records, together with the gross selling price, commission, and other proper care, 10 handling, and sales charges on each consignment of livestock must be available for 11 inspection by the commissioner, or authorized inspectors.
-A copy of the information 12 required in this section must be supplied to the owner of the livestock.
-All records of 13 sales during the preceding twelve months must be kept readily accessible for 14 immediate examination by the commissioner.
-15 4.1-27-13.
+4.1-27-12.
+Records to be kept by operator of auction market - Contents - Examination - Report.

+- 1. The operator of each livestock auction market shall keep on file an accurate record of the following: - a.
+The date on which each consignment of animals was received and sold; - b.
+The name and address of the buyer and seller of the consigned animals; - c.
+The number and species of the animals received and sold; and - d.
+The marks and brands on each such animal. - The records, together with the gross selling price, commission, and other proper care, handling, and sales charges on each consignment of livestock must be available for inspection by the commissioner, or authorized inspectors.
+A copy of the information required in this section must be supplied to the owner of the livestock.
+All records of sales during the preceding twelve months must be kept readily accessible for immediate examination by the commissioner.

+4.1-27-13.
 Notice - Nonsufficient funds checks.

-16 A livestock auction market that receives a check for the sale of livestock which is returned 17 unpaid with a notation that the payment has been refused because of nonsufficient funds shall 18 notify the commissioner within two business days after receipt of the returned check.
-19 4.1-27-14.
+A livestock auction market that receives a check for the sale of livestock which is returned unpaid with a notation that the payment has been refused because of nonsufficient funds shall notify the commissioner within two business days after receipt of the returned check.

+4.1-27-14.
 Inspection of livestock - Fees and rules governing.
-20 Before it is offered for sale, each animal that enters a livestock auction market must be 21 inspected for health by a veterinarian licensed in this state and approved by the state board of 22 animal health.
-Cattle also must be inspected for brands by a trained brand inspector, acting 23 under rules adopted by the North Dakota stockmen's association and the state board of animal 24 health.
-Veterinary inspection must include all livestock, whether it is to be moved interstate or 25 intrastate.
-The veterinary inspector must be recommended by the livestock auction market and 26 approved by the state board of animal health.
-The veterinarian must be a local veterinarian or a 27 veterinarian of the vicinity, unless there is no such veterinarian available.
-If the livestock auction 28 agency fails to recommend a veterinarian within a reasonable time, the board may approve a 29 veterinarian, if qualified and willing to accept the position at the market, and provide notice to 30 the market agency of the appointment.
-The services and duties of the veterinary inspector are under the supervision of the state board of animal health and the inspector must be relieved of

-- 1 office when the inspector fails to perform the required services and duties.
-Fees for the - 2 inspection must be paid to the veterinarian by the livestock auction market company and must - 3 be in an amount agreed upon by the auction market company and the veterinarian.
+Before it is offered for sale, each animal that enters a livestock auction market must be inspected for health by a veterinarian licensed in this state and approved by the state board of animal health.
+Cattle also must be inspected for brands by a trained brand inspector, acting under rules adopted by the North Dakota stockmen's association and the state board of animal health.
+Veterinary inspection must include all livestock, whether it is to be moved interstate or intrastate.
+The veterinary inspector must be recommended by the livestock auction market and approved by the state board of animal health.
+The veterinarian must be a local veterinarian or a veterinarian of the vicinity, unless there is no such veterinarian available.
+If the livestock auction agency fails to recommend a veterinarian within a reasonable time, the board may approve a veterinarian, if qualified and willing to accept the position at the market, and provide notice to the market agency of the appointment.
+The services and duties of the veterinary inspector are under the supervision of the state board of animal health and the inspector must be relieved of office when the inspector fails to perform the required services and duties.
+Fees for the inspection must be paid to the veterinarian by the livestock auction market company and must be in an amount agreed upon by the auction market company and the veterinarian.